idaholab/Deep-Lynx/readme.md

 `DeepLynx` is documented in the following ways

 1. [Wiki](https://github.com/idaholab/Deep-Lynx/wiki/Home)
-2. API level documentation in the form of an OpenAPI (Swagger) collection - found in the `API Documentation` folder
+2. API level documentation in the form of an OpenAPI (Swagger) collection - found in the `documentation` folder

 ## **Installation and Running DeepLynx**